Off Campus FAQ's

 What happens if I am not released and I just live off campus anyways?

-If you have not been granted permission to live off campus, you are required to live on campus.
+If you have not been granted an exemption to live off campus, you are required to live on campus.
 The residential experience of community living supports and challenges our students with opportunities for personal and social growth.
 As a Benedictine, liberal arts college, we believe that living in community is of central importance to the student experience and all students are required to live on campus.
 While we understand that living on campus may not be your first choice for housing, this does not excuse you from the requirement.
 Ultimately, if you do not select housing in the room selection process, a room will be assigned to you, and will be billed for room and board accordingly.